![]() |

 A fine contract!

-Since it makes no theoretical difference in which order the cards are dealt, we will arbitrarily chose to deal the queen first to a random slot.
+Because it makes no theoretical difference in which order the cards are dealt, we will arbitrarily chose to deal the queen first to a random slot.
 (Yes, this is valid.)
 What is the likelihood that that card will go the to short (left) hand?
 Clearly, it is 2 chances out of 6.
 Place the queen on the doubleton side:

 Now let's try pattern #3: Qx.
 Again, deal the queen to the short hand: 2 chances in 6.
 Now deal the jack to the long side: this will occur 4 times out of 5 slots.
 The overall odds are 2/6 × 4/5 = 4/15.
 Dealing Jx is equally likely, for another 4/15.
-Our total is (1/15 + 4/15 + 4/15) = 9/15 = 3/5.
+The overall total for the three patterns is (1/15 + 4/15 + 4/15) = 9/15 = 3/5.

-Note: Since it made no difference in the play as to which opposing hand actually held the doubleton, no further adjustment is necessary.
+Note: Because it made no difference in the play as to which opposing hand actually held the doubleton, no further adjustment is necessary.
 Anytime a suit length or card placement is hand-specific (such as requiring the doubleton to be on the left), however, the probability is reduced by half.

 As suggested in the Addendum section of Part 1, it often is easier to calculate the chance of non-occurrence of an event, then subtract it from the Universe of all events — that is, 1−(non-event).